Go

 LOCATION

-• Seminars are in 9101 (large room next to Loft) - TLC campus map
+• Seminars are in the main room in Monschke Hall - TLC campus map

 COMMITMENT